adr/madr/docs/index.md

 You can use that configuration in a GitHub workflow.
 See [`.github/workflows/lint.yaml`](.github/workflows/lint.yaml) for an example.

-## Using in large projects
+## Using MADR in large projects and product developments

-Large projects may have hunders decision records, where finding them might be hard.
+Large projects may accumulate hundreds of decision records over time, and finding them might be hard.
 MADR does not enforce any repository or directory organization structure.
-In the following proposals from the community are presented
+Some proposals from the community are presented in the following.

 ### Usage of categories

-However, MADR leans forward to categorize ADRs using sub directories and put the ADRs into these sub folders.
+MADR logs may be categorized ADRs by defining sub directories and put the ADRs into these folders.

-Example folder structure could be as follows:
+An examplary folder structure might follow the architectural structure of the system under construction:

 ```tree
 .